AsunaIsMyDaddy/League-LP-Rank-tracker/README.md

 # League-LP-Rank-tracker
-This is a discord bot coded in python that automatically updates you of you or your friends LP gains/losses
+This is a discord bot coded in python that uses the discord and riotwatcher library to access both the discord and riot API to automatically update a server of someone's LP gain/loss.
+YOu will need to install both librays as well as keep the code running on your computer or have a server host it.
+You will also need to create a Riot and discord API key by using their respective developer portals.
+Once you have then you can paste them labeled in the code.
+YOu can feel free to change the messages as wellCancel changes as the bot commands.
+YOu can figure it out pretty easily by reading the comments.